All Episodes

 Not German news publication claims Ukraine could have nuclear weapons within weeks.

-Germany's most respected news publication reports, according to high-level NATO officials, the headline is, Globalists threaten Russia with nuclear-armed Ukraine in greatest nuclear war escalation in human history.
+The headline is globalists threaten Russia with nuclear-armed Ukraine in greatest nuclear war escalation in human history.

 I mean, words don't even approach it.

-First, we're going to rain missiles down on you.
+It's just so first, we're going to rain missiles down on you.

-Russia's like, we'll go to nuclear war.
+Brunch is like, we'll go to nuclear war.

-That way they have plausible historical deniability.
+That way, they have plausible historical deniability.

 Wow.

-So I was saying the last three weeks, since five weeks ago, when they escalated right up to the verge, Russia said, fine, we'll start attacking NATO targets if you get us with any conventional weapons inside Russia, any conventional heavy weapons, and target our military bases.
+So I was saying the last three weeks, since five weeks ago, when they escalated right up to the verge, Russia said, fine, we'll start attacking NATO targets if you hit us with any conventional weapons inside Russia, any conventional heavy weapons, and target our military bases.

-And I saw them starting, oh, maybe we'll make a deal, and Zelensky came over and met with Trump, and I saw a lot of signs that maybe they were coming up for air, leveling up towards sanity.
+And Zelensky over met with Trump, and I saw a lot of signs that maybe they were coming up for air, leveling up towards sanity.

 I didn't say they were becoming sane.